 How do I find my EORI number?

-If you are already a UK VAT registered business, you might already have an Economic Operator Registration and Identification.
+If you are already a UK VAT-registered business, you might already have an Economic Operator Registration and Identification.
 You can find your status and number easily online.
 You can access your specific code on both the UK and European Commission databases.
-Your nine digit VAT number should be prefixed with ‘GB’ and suffixed with ‘000’, eg; GB987654321000.
+Your nine-digit VAT number should be prefixed with ‘GB’ and suffixed with ‘000’, eg; GB987654321000.

 How to find an EORI number by company name?

 Due to data protection, it can be tricky to find an EORI number by the company name.
-If you need to find yours and only have your company name to search by you should contact the HMRC team
+If you need to find yours and only have your company name to search by you should contact the HMRC team.

-The UK leaves the EU on the 31st December 2020.
+The UK left the EU on the 31st December 2020.
 Businesses that already have an EORI number do NOT need to re-apply or change their existing number.
 EORI numbers are unique to every business so you won’t get a new one if you do reapply.

 What happens if I am not registered for an EORI number?